siruguri/javascript_lessons/source/lessons/lesson_7.html.markdown

 * Let's try adding the `draggable` property to an element and see what happens.
 * Go to xkcd.com, and in your browser inspector, type in `n = document.getElementById('comic')`.
 Why does the `n.children.length` return 3, even though that node (DIV) only has an image child?
 * What do [the different node types](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType) mean?
 Can you find documents on the Internet that have examples of all of these?
+* To traverse all the children starting from the top, you can use `document.documentElement` - think about how you'd write a function that can figure out how deep the relationships go.